miskojones168/silver-robot/README.md

-# Transformer for language translation
+## Transformer for language translation
-This is a implementation of a transformer for language translation using the PyTorch library.
+This is an implementation of a transformer for language translation using the PyTorch library.